Induction Generator: Types & Working Principle

 A common type of rotor is the squirrel-cage rotor, which was named many years ago because of its resemblance to an exercise wheel for a pet squirrel.
 Figure 1 shows a squirrel-cage rotor, which has aluminum bars connected on each end for conduction.

-Figure 1 Squirrel-Cage Rotor.
+Figure 1 Squirrel-Cage Rotor Diagram.
 In a motor, this type of rotor is the armature; in a generator, it generates the field.

 This current creates magnetic poles in the rotor that are attracted to the rotating magnetic field in the stator by the induced magnetic field in the rotor.